-Our Board of Directors and the entire Cardinal Health team care deeply about the devastation opioid abuse is inflicting on our families and communities, and we are committed to helping solve this complex national public health crisis.
+Our Board of Directors and the entire Cardinal Health team care deeply about the devastating impact on our communities of the over-prescribing of opioid pain medications and the abuse of pain medications and illegal “street” narcotics.
+We are working to solve this complex national public health crisis.
 See Cardinal Health Opioid Action Program, which can be accessed here.
-We, like so many others across this nation, have family members, friends, and colleagues who have been impacted by the devastating consequences of opioid overuse and abuse.
+Like so many others across this nation, we have family members, friends, and colleagues who have been impacted by the devastating consequences of opioid overuse and abuse.
 We also have family members, friends and colleagues who rely on these medications to address suffering associated with terminal illnesses, painful neurological conditions, severe injuries and recovery from surgeries.

-Our nation is in the midst of a serious opioid epidemic, and one of the key public policy issues we must address is the challenge posed by lawful yet high-volume prescribing of opioids.
-As a pharmaceutical wholesale distributor, we understand and take seriously our responsibility to ensure medications are available for patients who need them, while maintaining a rigorous anti-diversion program.
-We share the recent judgment of policymakers that there have been too many prescriptions for too many pills.
-However, as an intermediary in the pharmaceutical supply chain, we do not ultimately control either the supply of or the demand for opioids, since we do not manufacture medications or write prescriptions.
-Nor do we have any involvement with the serious problem of dangerous illegal “street” drugs obtained without a prescription.
+Our nation is in the midst of a serious opioid epidemic.
+And one of the key public policy issues that must be solved is the challenge posed by the over-prescribing of opioids.
+As a pharmaceutical wholesale distributor, we do not control either the supply of, or the demand for, opioids, since we do not manufacture medications or write prescriptions.
+We understand and take seriously our responsibility to maintain a rigorous anti-diversion program, while ensuring that medications are available for patients who need them.
+And, of course, we do not have any involvement with the serious problem of dangerous illegal “street” drugs obtained without a prescription.

 Our pharmaceutical wholesale distribution business has a critical role in the pharmaceutical supply chain, and our objective is simple: to enable the healthcare providers we serve to use pharmaceutical products to bring health and healing to their patients.
 We deliver thousands of products from hundreds of manufacturers and suppliers, processing over 400 million orders each year.
 The overwhelming majority of medications we distribute are non-opiate medicines such as antibiotics, or treatments for cancer, heart disease, diabetes, and other chronic conditions.

 We are industry leaders in implementing state-of-the-art controls to combat the diversion of pain medications from legitimate uses.
 The opioid epidemic is a serious, multi-faceted problem that involves prescribing physicians, regulators, manufacturers, pharmacists, and patients and law enforcement, particularly with respect to the ever-changing methods of drug diversion and abuse.
 We believe all participants must be active in combating this epidemic.
 Working together with our dedicated team of anti-diversion specialists, our Board and management have been and remain actively engaged on this issue.
-The Company has had a leading role for nearly a decade in pioneering and supporting an impactful prevention and education program to combat opioid abuse and diversion under the umbrella of the Generation Rx program, which we developed in partnership with the Ohio State University School of Pharmacy.
-Moreover, the Company’s opioid anti-diversion program includes state-of-the-art, constantly adaptive, rigorous systems supported by program specialists who monitor and investigate suspicious orders using advanced analytics and other tools.
+Our opioid anti-diversion program includes state-of-the-art, constantly adaptive, rigorous systems supported by program specialists who monitor and investigate suspicious orders using advanced analytics and other tools.
+In addition, we have had a leading role for nearly a decade in pioneering and supporting an impactful prevention and education program to combat opioid abuse and diversion under the umbrella of the Generation Rx program, which we developed in partnership with the Ohio State University School of Pharmacy.

 Our Board has been active in its oversight and review of the effectiveness of our opioid anti-diversion program, including through regular briefings by management, as well as other important opioid-related issues.